Loxothylacus panopaei: Ecology

-The adult barnacle bears no resemblance to an acorn barnacle but the larval development is typical of a barnacle, with four nauplius larval stages and one cyprid larval stage.
+The adult barnacle bears no resemblance to an acorn barnacle, but the larval development is typical of a barnacle, with four nauplius larval stages and one cyprid larval stage.
 The female cyprid larva of L. panopaei has a spear-like stylet.
 When it settles on a suitable crab host, it pierces the carapace and develops underneath as an endoparasite for about a month.
-It then extrudes an externa, or brood sac, beneath the crab's abdomen.
+It then extrudes externa, or brood sac, beneath the crab's abdomen.
 This is fertilised by a free-swimming male cyprid larva.
 When the eggs in the brood sac have matured, the sac releases several thousand nauplius larvae at intervals.

 Female crabs care for their eggs by carrying them beneath their abdomen, keeping them well aerated and protecting them.
 L. panopaei manipulates the behaviour of both sexes of the crab on which it settles, so that the host treats the barnacle's brood sac as if it contained the crab's own eggs.
 In the case of male crabs, the parasite causes the ventral abdominal plate to widen, which makes it more suitable for brooding, and alters the crab's behaviour so that it looks after the brood sac, despite this not being a normal behaviour for a male crab.
 Reproduction is completely suppressed in both male and female crabs which are effectively castrated.
 The barnacle seems able to take control of the timing of the crab's moult, extruding its brood sac immediately after ecdysis, when the crab's shell is soft.

 Suitable host crabs include the flatback mud crab (Eurypanopeus depressus), the Say's mud crab (Dyspanopeus sayi), the knotfinger mud crab (Panopeus lacustris), P. obessus, the furrowed mud crab (P. occidentalis), the oystershell mud crab (P. simpsoni), the Harris mud crab (Rhithropanopeus harrisii), Tetraplax quadridentata, and the inflated mud crab (Tetraxanthus rathbunae), all found in the western Atlantic Ocean, as well as the black-clawed crab (Lophopanopeus bellus) which is found in the eastern Pacific Ocean.